theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

     $ vim README.txt

-To prevent you editing unneccesarily you need to be able to navigate across modes.
+To prevent you from editing unnecessarily, you need to be able to navigate across modes.
-By default, you can move around with arrows keys or keystrokes.
+By default, you can move around with the arrow keys or keystrokes.

 | Mode         | Description                                 | Navigate              |
 | ------------ | ------------------------------------------- | --------------------- |